Trading-com-Dados/Trading-com-Dados.github.io/content.md

 ```

 ## Alternative Data
-You can obtain alternative data from the Brazilian Market using this module.
+You can obtain alternative data from the Brazilian stock exchange (B3) and Nasdaq using this module.
 Here, our goal is to facilitate data acquisition from sources such as CVM and others.

 Examples:
 * Updated composition of indexes, such as IBOV, IFIX but also S&P 500